 - 2 4.1.
 This section provides detailed guidance on various aspects to be considered at the - 3 preparedness stage (see Fig. 2.1) when establishing arrangements for the transition phase of a nuclear - 4 or radiological emergency.
-Their implementation is intended to support meeting the prerequisites for - 5 the emergency to be declared terminated given in Section 3. - 6 GENERAL
+Their implementation is intended to support meeting the prerequisites for - 5 the emergency to be declared terminated given in Section 3.

+6 GENERAL

 - 7 4.2.
-GSR Part 7 [2] requires that: - 8 Governments make adequate preparations to anticipate, prepare for, respond to and recover - 9 from a nuclear or radiological emergency at the operating organization, local, regional and - national levels, and also, as appropriate, at the international level.
-These preparations shall - include adopting legislation and establishing regulations for effectively governing the - preparedness and response for a nuclear or radiological emergency at all levels. - 13 Emergency arrangements include clear allocation of authorities and responsibilities and provide - for coordination in all phases of the response to a nuclear or radiological emergency. - 15 All roles and responsibilities for preparedness and response for a nuclear or radiological - emergency are clearly allocated in advance among operating organizations, the regulatory body - and response organizations. - 18 Response organizations, operating organizations and the regulatory body have the necessary - human, financial and other resources, in view of their expected roles and responsibilities and - 20 the assessed hazards, to prepare for and to deal with both radiological and non-radiological - consequences of a nuclear or radiological emergency, whether the emergency occurs within or - beyond national borders. - 23 Governments ensure that a hazard assessment is performed to provide a basis for a graded - approach in developing generically justified and optimized arrangements in preparedness and - response for a nuclear or radiological emergency. - 26 Governments ensure that arrangements are in place for operations in response to a nuclear or - 27 radiological emergency to be appropriately managed. - 28 Arrangements for delegation and/or transfer of authority be specified in the relevant emergency - 29 plans, together with arrangements for notifying all appropriate parties of the transfer. - 30 4.3.
+Requirements 2, 4, 6 and 20 of GSR Part 7 [2] require that: - 8 Governments make adequate preparations to anticipate, prepare for, respond to and recover - 9 from a nuclear or radiological emergency at the operating organization, local, regional and - national levels, and also, as appropriate, at the international level.
+These preparations shall - include adopting legislation and establishing regulations for effectively governing the - preparedness and response for a nuclear or radiological emergency at all levels. - 13 Emergency arrangements include clear allocation of authorities and responsibilities and provide - for coordination in all phases of the response to a nuclear or radiological emergency. - 15 All roles and responsibilities for preparedness and response for a nuclear or radiological - emergency are clearly allocated in advance among operating organizations, the regulatory body - and response organizations. - 18 Response organizations, operating organizations and the regulatory body have the necessary - human, financial and other resources, in view of their expected roles and responsibilities and - 20 the assessed hazards, to prepare for and to deal with both radiological and non-radiological - consequences of a nuclear or radiological emergency, whether the emergency occurs within or - beyond national borders. - 23 Governments ensure that a hazard assessment is performed to provide a basis for a graded - approach in developing generically justified and optimized arrangements in preparedness and - response for a nuclear or radiological emergency. - 26 Governments ensure that arrangements are in place for operations in response to a nuclear or - 27 radiological emergency to be appropriately managed. - 28 Arrangements for delegation and/or transfer of authority be specified in the relevant emergency - plans, together with arrangements for notifying all appropriate parties of the transfer. - 30 4.3.
 In consideration of the prerequisites given in Section 3, governments should review and revise - at the preparedness stage, as appropriate: - 32 The legislative and regulatory framework for governing the preparedness and response for the - transition phase of a nuclear or radiological emergency; - 34 The framework for radiation protection and safety regarding longer term issues associated with - 35 an existing exposure situation in order to ensure a smooth transitioning and to avoid - unnecessary delays due to legal and regulatory issues. - 37 4.4.
 As part of the review referred to in para.
-4.3, the need for recruitment of new staff to deal with - 38 the necessary activities during the transition phase and, in the longer term under an existing exposure - 39 situation; provision of 'just-in-time' training; and resource mobilization among relevant organizations - 40 should be identified, and arrangements to implement them when needed should be pre-planned.
+4.3, the need for (a) various positions to be staffed to - 38 implement the necessary activities during the transition phase and, in the longer term under an - existing exposure situation; (b) provision of 'just-in-time' training; and (c) resource mobilization

+- 1 among relevant organizations should be identified, and arrangements to implement them when needed - 2 should be pre-planned.